Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Treatment Assignment and Exposure Mappings

 To make things more concrete, consider some examples of exposure mappings.
-The Neyman-Rubin causal model under SUTVA corresponds to assuming an exposure mapping in which we set $\Delta = \{1,...,M\}$ and $f(\z, \theta_i) =f(\z) = z_i$ for all $i$.
+The Neyman-Rubin causal model typically considers inference under an exposure mapping in which we set $\Delta = \{1,...,M\}$ and $f(\z, \theta_i) =f(\z) = z_i$ for all $i$.
 This model has been a workhorse for much of the causal inference literature \citep{neyman23, rubin78, holland86, imbens_rubin11}.
-An exposure mapping that allowed for completely arbitrary interference or treatment heterogeneity would be one for which $|\Delta| = |\Omega| \times N$, in which case each unit has a unique type of exposure under each treatment assignment, and $f(\z, \theta_i)$ would be unique for each $\z$.
-If such an exposure mapping were valid, then it is clear that there would be no meaningful way to use the results of the experiment.
-Instead, the analyst must use substantive judgment about the extent of interference to fix a mapping somewhere between the traditional randomized experiment and completely arbitrary exposure mappings in order to carry out analyses under interference or treatment heterogeneity.
-For example, \citet{hudgens_halloran08} consider a setting that allows unit $i$'s exposure to vary with each possible treatment assignment within $i$'s group, but conditional on the assignment for $i$'s group, $i$'s exposure does not vary in the treatment assignments of other groups.
-Then, $\theta_i$ would be unit $i$'s group index, and $|\Delta|$ would equal the largest number of assignment possibilities for any group.
-In the simulation study below and illustrative applications, we provide more examples of exposure mappings.
+An exposure mapping that allowed for completely arbitrary interference would be one for which $|\Delta| = |\Omega| \times N$, in which case each unit has a unique type of exposure under each treatment assignment, and $f(\z, \theta_i)$ would be unique for each $\z$.
+If such an exposure mapping were valid, then it is clear that there would be no meaningful way to use the results of the experiment to estimate average exposure-specific effects (although other types of causal effects may admit well-behaved estimators).
+Instead, the analyst must use substantive judgment about the extent of interference to fix a mapping somewhere between the traditional randomized experiment and completely arbitrary exposure mappings in order to carry out analyses under interference.
+For example, \citet{hudgens_halloran08} consider a setting that allows unit $i$'s exposure to vary with each possible treatment assignment within $i$'s group, but, where conditional on the assignment for $i$'s group, $i$'s exposure does not vary in the treatment assignments of other groups.
+Then, $\theta_i$ would be unit $i$'s group index, $|\Delta|$ would equal the largest number of assignment possibilities for any group, and $f(.)$ would map each assignment possibility for units in unit $i$'s group to a separate exposure condition.
+The types of effects that \citet{hudgens_halloran08} construct are ones that average over these exposures for each unit.
+Below we discuss implications of using an exposure model that does not fully account for interference, drawing connections back to the estimators in \citet{hudgens_halloran08}.
+In the simulation study below and in the application, we provide more examples of exposure mappings.
+Finally, our characterization of exposures is ``reduced form'' in that it does not distinguish between the channels through which interference occurs \citep{ogburn-venderweele2014}.
+The exposure mapping does not distinguish between effects that emanate directly from treatments being assigned to peers or that are mediated by changes in peers' outcomes (\citealp{eckles-etal2014}, pp. 8-9; \citealp{manski95_identification_book}, Ch.
+7).